MicrosoftDocs/memdocs/windows-365/troubleshooting.md

 For instructions on how to get help and open a support ticket, see  [How to get support in Microsoft Endpoint Manager](/mem/get-support.md).
 Support is included as part of your Windows 365 subscription.

-Since Cloud PCs work like most physical devices, you can use existing troubleshooting documentation to troubleshoot issues with [Windows 10](/troubleshoot/windows-client/welcome-windows-client) and [Microsoft 365 services](/microsoft-365/).
+Since Cloud PCs work like most physical devices, you can use existing troubleshooting documentation to troubleshoot issues with [Windows 10](/troubleshoot/windows-client/welcome-windows-client), [Microsoft 365 services](/microsoft-365/), and [Microsoft Endpoint Manager admin center](/mem/get-support).

 ## Help users in your organization

 You can use the Intune Troubleshooting page to view enrollment issues, remediation steps, and user details.
 For more information, see [Use the troubleshooting portal to help users at your company](/mem/intune/fundamentals/help-desk-operators).

 [App Assure](https://www.microsoft.com/fasttrack/microsoft-365/app-assure) is a service for Microsoft’s enterprise customers who encounter application compatibility issues.
-App Assure will help remediate issues with your ISV, LOB and Microsoft-developed apps at no additional cost.
+App Assure will help remediate issues with your ISV, line-of-business and Microsoft-developed apps at no additional cost.
 Follow the instructions above to submit a case if you encounter any app compatibility issues, and please include a short description of the issue you’re facing.

 ## On-premises network connections